KryptonForce102/FloodList/SECURITY.md

 ## Issue credit
 If you do manage to get an issue that we do fix, your Github username will be added to a list of "bug/issue finders" in the final credits of the site.

+## Issue spamming
+Please do not spam the issues to get our attention, doing so will lead to us locking the repository until further notice.